Casey-McDonald/examples/README.md

 The `fib` example contains configuration of Doxygen (`fib/Doxygfile`) and Netlify (`netlify.toml`) that automatically build doxygen (using `cd fib && make doc`), and publish the generated document to [https://ou-cs3560-f19-examples.netlify.com/](https://ou-cs3560-f19-examples.netlify.com/).

+Android Studio using a HAXM emulator
+Casey McDonald
+Cm514417

+Is this what we are suppose to do, I didn't see a issue 6#